Which Color Model Can Make Your Design Stand Out? RGB or CMYK?

 - CMYK: Best for physical printing

-When you design a graphic it looks pretty good on the screen but the printing coming onto the paper gives you a clear idea.
-Here you need to carefully choose which color model is suitable for your next project.
+When you design a graphic, it looks pretty good on the screen, but the printing coming onto the paper gives you a clear idea.
+Carefully choose a suitable color model for your next project.
 Here are some key factors to help you choose the right color model for your artwork.

 Authentic Color Representation